 The valuation of green urban amenities draws mostly from primary data gathered using consistent survey approaches in each country while also considering local and country specific development projects.
 The survey elicits data on local property prices.
 Those data are then econometrically examined to reveal the contribution of green amenities to the value of residential properties (hedonic pricing method).
 With the use of surveys, we also directly elicit local population’s preferences for different types and extents of urban green amenities, such as urban parks and their quality, or urban tree cover.

 The ESAfD Working Group (WG) meets twice every year to update on country studies, to exchange experiences and discuss methodological challenges.
-Since the group was established in 2014 the WG, consisting of eleven people from eight different countries, have met in five workshops; Helsinki and Shanghai 2015, Cape Town and Pucon 2016 and Naivasha 2017.
+Since the group was established in 2014 the WG, consisting of eleven people from eight different countries, have met in a number of workshops: Helsinki and Shanghai 2015, Cape Town and Pucon 2016, and Naivasha and Addis Abeba 2017.
 Besides in person meetings, the group holds regular virtual meetings, including monthly video meetings and other online meetings as needed.

 Links to ESAfD related newsarticles